Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Problem Formulation

 Let $\dP_{x,y}$ be a probability distribution over $\mathcal{X} \times \mathcal{Y}$, where $\mathcal{X}$ and $\mathcal{Y}$ represent the input and the output space, respectively, for the inverse problem at hand.
 E.g., for the task of image colorization, $\mathcal{Y}$ could represent full-color high-quality images, while $\mathcal{X}$ represents their colorless versions to operate on.
 We assume that $\mathcal{X,Y} \subset [0,1]^d \subset \dR^d$, where, without loss of generality, $d$ is assumed to be the dimension of both spaces.
 In the context of examining patches within output images, we define $\mathcal{Y}_{\text{patch}}$ as the patch space of the output images.
 For simplicity, we use the same notation, $d$, for $\mathcal{Y}$ and $\mathcal{Y}_{\text{patch}}$, while it is clear that the dimension of $\mathcal{Y}_{\text{patch}}$ is smaller and controlled by the user through the patch size to work on.

-Given an input measurement $x \in \dR^d$, our objective is to quantify the uncertainty of the possible solutions to the inverse problem, as manifested by the estimated $d$-dimensional posterior distribution, $\thP$.
-The idea is to enhance the definition of pixelwise uncertainty intervals as introduced in \cite{angelopoulos2022image} by integrating the spatial correlations between pixels to yield a better structured uncertainty region.
+Given an input measurement $x \in \dR^d$, we aim to quantify the uncertainty of the possible solutions to the inverse problem, as manifested by the estimated $d$-dimensional posterior distribution, $\thP$.
+The idea is to enhance the definition of pixelwise uncertainty intervals by integrating the spatial correlations between pixels to yield a better structured uncertainty region.
 To achieve this, we propose to construct uncertainty intervals using a designated collection of orthonormal basis vectors for $\dR^d$ instead of intervals over individual pixels.
 We denote this collection by $\hat{B}(x) = \{ \hat{v}_1(x), \hat{v}_2(x) \dots \hat{v}_d(x) \}$, where $\hat{v}_i(x) \in \dR^d$.
-Note that these vectors are instance-dependent, thus best adapted to their task.
-One intuitive example of such a basis is the standard one, $\hat{B}(x) = \{e_1, e_2 \dots e_d\}$, where $e_i\in\dR^d$ is the one-hot vector with value 1 in the $i^{th}$ entry.
+These vectors are instance-dependent, thus best adapted to their task.
+An intuitive example of such a basis is the standard one, $\hat{B}(x) = \{e_1, e_2 \dots e_d\}$, where $e_i\in\dR^d$ is the one-hot vector with value 1 in the $i^{th}$ entry.
 In our work, we use a set of principal components of $\thP$, which will be discussed in detail in Section~\ref{sec: method}.

-Similar to previous work \cite{angelopoulos2022image, horwitz2022conffusion}, we use an interval-based method centered around the conditional mean image, i.e., an estimate of $\dE[y|x] \in \dR^d$, denoted by $\hat{\mu}(x)$.
+Similar to \cite{angelopoulos2022image, horwitz2022conffusion}, we use an interval-based method centered around the conditional mean image, i.e., an estimate of $\dE[y|x] \in \dR^d$, denoted by $\hat{\mu}(x)$.
 Formally, we utilize the following interval-valued function that constructs prediction intervals along each basis vector around the estimated conditional mean: { } In the above, $i\in \{1,2 \dots d\}$ is a basis vector index, and $\hat{l}(x)_i \in \dR^+$ and $\hat{u}(x)_i \in \dR^+$ are the lower and upper interval boundaries for the projected values of candidate solutions emerging from $\thP$.
 That is, if $\hat{y} \sim \thP$ is such a solution, ${\hat{v}_i(x)}^T \hat{y}$ is its $i$-th projection, and this value should fall within $\mathcal{T}(x; \hat{B}(x))_i$ with high probability.
 Returning to the example of the standard basis, the above equation is nothing but pixelwise prediction intervals, which is precisely the approach taken in \cite{angelopoulos2022image, horwitz2022conffusion}.
 By leveraging this generalization, the uncertainty intervals using these basis vectors form a $d$-dimensional hyper-rectangle, referred to as the \emph{uncertainty region}.